diego1389/dev_docs/AWS/Cloud certified practitioner/Cloud practitioner certif notes.md

         - -> Tags
             - Tags are a way to mark the users and add them some attributes but they don't change how AWS works.
         - -> Review and create user.
-        - You can download a csv with the user information.
+        - You can download a csv with the user's information.
         - The policy has an effect (Allow), an action (get*, list*) and a resource (*) to grant access to the users to different actions in certain resources.
-        - You can create your custom policy usinga visual editor or creation the JSON file.
+        - You can create your custom policy using visual editor or creating the JSON file.
         - Password policy:
             - Minimum length.
             - Require specific character types.